Tag: secure homelab

 Testing Segmentation

-Once VLANs are configured, it is crucial to verify segmentation and functionality.
+Once VLANs are configured, it is vital to verify segmentation and functionality.
 Perform the following tests:

 • Verify DHCP: Connect a device to an access port in each VLAN and ensure it receives an IP address from the correct VLAN’s DHCP range.
 Test command: ipconfig /renew (Windows) or dhclient (Linux).